jpritikin/coach/content/docs/services/pa-ifs.md

 too firmly drawn innerward, impeding normal conversation.
 If there is an interest in exploring higher doses, it would be sensible to do this separately from talk therapy.
+For example, if a client wanted to take 1g or 2g of psilomethoxin (a medium to heavy dose) then this could be done four or more hours before a talk therapy session.
+Doing talk therapy immediately after a high dose is what many contemporary research studies are doing.
+I believe that psycholytic therapy is safer than this approach because there is no need for the client to navigate an intense psychedelic experience.
 {{% /details %}}

 {{% details "Is there any scientific evidence that psilomethoxin-assisted IFS works better than the sober version?" %}}